narenventrapragada/Task4/README.md

 ---

 ## Files in Repository
-- `ecommerce_analysis.sql` – Contains all SQL queries for analysis.
+- `Ecommerce_data.sql` – Contains all SQL queries for analysis.
 - `dataset.csv` – Raw e-commerce transactions data (if allowed to share).
 - `README.md` – Project documentation (this file).